 This is not a question of morality however, no matter how it may sound.
 It tends to sound – to our Western ears – like “You should be unselfish rather than selfish” or “You should try to be better people” which is the stale old message that we in the Western world have been receiving for the last two thousand years.
 The basic Christian message – as it was very unambiguously preached from the pulpit in times past – was that if we are good we will go to heaven and if we are bad we will go to the other place, the place where things are not so much fun, the place where the devil will be sticking a red-hot pitch-fork up your ass.
 The Christian mystics didn’t say this, but the rank and file clergy most certainly did, and it was the clergy we listened to.
 This message sound very similar to what we have just said about the good mind leading us to happiness and the bad mind leading us straight into a morass of unendurable misery but it is not the same thing at all.
 One is a ‘moral message’, the other simply an observation…

-The point is (the point that we so easily miss) is that it is only ‘the bad mind’ that wants to be good and go to heaven!
-Of course it is the bad mind that wants to be good and go to heaven because it is the bad mind that is all concerned with benefitting oneself.
+The point (the point that we can so very easily miss) is that it is only ‘the bad mind’ that wants to be good and go to heaven!
+Of course it is the bad mind that wants to be good and go to heaven because it is the bad mind that is all concerned with benefiting oneself.
 This is what this mind does the whole time, after all!
 Whenever I say “I should do this” or “I should do that” this is always about the mind that is trying to benefit itself.
 It is always this mind that is behind such statements.
 If I do what I ‘should’ do then this will bring benefit to myself and – on the other hand – I fail to do what I ought to do then this failure will be very much to my detriment.
-This type of crude ‘carrot and stick’ business is the stock in trade of the bad mind, the self-cherishing mind.
+This type of crude ‘carrot and stick’ business is the stock in trade of the bad mind, the self-cherishing mind, the calculating or measuring mind, the controlling mind, the goal-oriented mind.
 Clearly this type of motivation is based upon self-interest – I am greedy for the prize and scared of the lash, and this is therefore all about me.
 We could also say that this type of motivation is all about fear, which means that the ‘bad mind’ is the mind that is secretly ruled by fear.
 It is the fearful mind that cannot admit the reality of its own fear to itself.

 Compassion (or loving-kindness) has nothing to do with ‘shoulds’ and ‘shouldn’ts’ however.
 How can we say “You should be compassionate” – that sounds wrong as soon as we say it.
 It sounds wrong as soon as we say it because it’s a non-compassionate statement!
 Essentially, I’m blaming myself (or the other person) for not being compassionate and blaming is the bad mind in action… As far as compassion is concerned, ‘should’ doesn’t come into it – if it does come into it then this jinxes everything, it effectively prevents compassion from arising.
 We have started off on the wrong foot and so it’s all going to be down-hill from this point onwards.
 The self-centred mind can’t tap into the compassionate mind to further its own ends – that’s just not the way things work.
 Compassion happens all by itself if it is given the space to do so – it doesn’t need to be egged on or cajoled by the moralistic self-centred mind…